carterwayneskhizeine/AnonymousMessageBoard/README.md

 #### User-Specific Features
 *   **Automatic Private Message Access**: Once logged in, all your private messages are automatically displayed without needing to enter KEYs.
 *   **Dual-Mode Private Messages**:
-    - **Traditional Mode**: Create private messages with KEYs (works for both logged-in and anonymous users)
+    *   **Traditional Mode**: Create private messages with KEYs (works for both logged-in and anonymous users)
-    - **User Mode**: When logged in, private messages are automatically associated with your account and accessible without KEYs
+    *   **User Mode**: When logged in, private messages are automatically associated with your account and accessible without KEYs

-#### Backward Compatibility
+*   **Backward Compatibility**:
     *   Existing private messages with KEYs continue to work as before
     *   Anonymous users can still create and view private messages using KEYs
-*   Logged-in users can access both types of private messages:
+    *   Logged-in users can access both types
-    - Their own private messages (no KEY required)
-    - KEY-protected private messages (by entering the KEY)

 ### API Usage with curl